mprpic/nil.bz/app/blog_posts/20160331_fun-facts-on-git-pull.md

-Title: Fun facts on git pull
+Fun facts on git pull

 This is probably my favorite little script that I have configured to execute with a Git alias: